-- Non encumbrance letter from co-op society.
+- Non Encumbrance Certificate from co-op society.

 - Permission to create equitable mortgage from society.

-- Prepayment of the loan can be done without any charges if the loan is issued at a floating rate of interest and not at a fixed rate.
+- Prepayment of loan can be done without any charges if the loan is issued at a floating rate of interest and not at a fixed rate.

 - The sanctioned loan is in the name of one or more individuals and not in the name of corporate entities.

 - The borrower or the co-borrowers of the loan have to be individuals and not corporate entity i.e. the borrower cannot be a pvt.
 Ltd company or a firm i.e. partnership company or AOP.

 - EMI is a fixed amount of money that the borrower pays to the bank towards repayment of his property loan every month on the specified date, till the debt is fully settled.

 - EMI’S are calculated using a combination of loan amount, tenure and interest rates.

 - EMI’s are calculated on a reducing balance basis.

 - The EMI consists of both the principal amount and the accrued interest amount, payable over the loan tenure.